finos/morphir-examples/tutorial/readme.md

 At this point, it becomes difficult to reason about the application and what changes will do to it.
 That's a major problem for a large application.
 It leads to legacy debt, higher risk, and slower delivery.

 ## Optimum Efficiency
-We want to get back to a continuous state of:
+We want to get back to the business logic being the main asset of the application.
+The optimal efficiency is a state where the business logic is the central developer focus that gets continuosly projected onto the various technologies of the moment:

 <img src="ideal.png"
      style="size=75%;background-color:LightGray" />